Medical Schools with DEI Offices

 Social Impact and Belonging Director Naomi Takahashi was previously Diversity, Equity & Inclusion in the School of Medicine and Public Health and UW Health.

-The Maya Angelou Center for Healthy Communities was written elsewhere on the website as The Maya Angelou Center for Health Equity, which promotes “health equity through interdisciplinary community-engaged research, health education and training, health promotion and literacy and social justice initiatives.”
+The Maya Angelou Center for Healthy Communities, previously The Maya Angelou Center for Health Equity, promotes “health equity through interdisciplinary community-engaged research…and social justice initiatives.”

 Associate Director, Community Partnerships Nadine Barrett is an “expert equity strategist and a nationally-recognized leader in facilitating …partnerships to advance health equity and…to address implicit bias and structural and systemic racism that limits diverse participation in clinical and translational research and access to quality healthcare.”